-A typical day for students will either begin with either a tutoring session, math or writing depending on the day; or rehearsal hall, which will be the opportunity to reinforce what they have learned during tutoring; and finally, time to read aloud, which is essential to growth and supports mastery of reading skills.
-Students will move from one session to the next with their peers.
-There also will be brain and snack breaks.
+A typical day for students will either begin with either a tutoring session or hands-on STEAM project-based math, writing opportunity which builds knowledge, skills, and confidence.
+The rehearsal hall session is the opportunity to reinforce what students have learned during tutoring and is like an additional hour of tutoring which is essential to growth and supports mastery of reading skills.

 Why is the camp five weeks?

 Intensity makes a difference.
 During the school year, students are bombarded with information and demand.
-This intensive five-week period will give them the daily focus on literacy without the stress of homework.
+This intensive five-week period will give them a daily focus on literacy without the stress of other subjects or homework.

 What if my child is currently in tutoring?